ATNF/askapsdp/Code/Doc/user/current/doc/analysis/thresholds.rst

 Saving threshold maps
 ~~~~~~~~~~~~~~~~~~~~~

 Selavy provides the option of writing out the various arrays created for the VariableThreshold mode.
 These include the signal-to-noise map, the noise map and the threshold map.
 These will be written to a CASA image.
 If the name is not given, no image will be written.
 The images will be created with the same size as the full input image (any search subsection is ignored - pixels outside this are set to zero).
+These maps are able to be reused when **Selavy.VariableThreshold.reuse=true**.

 The parameters controlling this behaviour are listed below.